 Center for Environmental Research and Coastal Oceans Monitoring (CERCOM)

-CERCOM supports the BA in the Biology, Chemistry and Environmental Studies (BCES) department to service all science majors who may be interested in internships.
-As an Earth and Environmental Studies major, you will have the opportunity to excel both inside and outside of the classroom in preparation to enter highly marketable fields of employment and exciting careers in environmental science.
+CERCOM supports the B.S. in the biology, chemistry and environmental studies (BCES) department to service all science majors who may be interested in internships.
+As an Earth and environmental studies major, you will have the opportunity to excel both inside and outside of the classroom in preparation to enter highly marketable fields of employment and exciting careers in environmental science.

-- 1,800-square-foot marine science laboratory located at the West Sayville Boat Basin
+- We are housed in an 1,800-square-foot marine science laboratory located at the West Sayville Boat Basin

 - Mission of environmental monitoring and analysis

 - Partnership with networks at the federal, state and international levels for ecosystem monitoring

 - Provides the baseline data necessary to implement ecosystem-based management (EBM)

 - Provides recommendations for the long term health of estuarine environments on Long Island